gchq/sleeper/docs/deployment/deploy-with-cdk.md

 There are a number of context variables common to `SleeperCdkApp` or `SleeperDemonstrationCdkApp`, for deploying a Sleeper instance. `SleeperArtefactsCdkApp` has its own separate set of context variables.

-When deploying a Sleeper instance, you need to point to your instance configuration with one of these two context
+When deploying a Sleeper instance, point to your instance configuration with one of two context variables:
-variables:

 * `-c propertiesFile=<path>` — the path to your `instance.properties` file.
 Only this file and an adjacent `tags.properties` are read; table properties are not loaded.